BillBuilt/wails-vite-svelte-tailwind-template/README.md

 # README

+*I have archived this repo due to ty inactivity, mostly on my part.
+I have become far less active in Svelte development and feel this repo has become stale.*

 ## About

 This is a Wails template using Svelte with Vite for asset bundling as well as Tailwind CSS.